Ellery Balcombe: 2022–23 season and loans to Crawley Town and Bristol Rovers

+2023–24 season

+Following involvement in Brentford's 2023–24 pre-season matchday squads, Balcombe began the regular season as third-choice goalkeeper, behind new signing Mark Flekken and the departed David Raya's deputy Thomas Strakosha.
+On 26 August 2023, Balcombe was included in a competitive matchday squad for the first time since September 2020, when he remained an unused substitute during a 1–1 Premier League draw with Crystal Palace.
+Three days later, he made his competitive debut for the club with a start in a EFL Cup second round match versus Newport County.
+With the score 1–1 after extra time, Balcombe saved two penalties in the resulting shoot-out, helping Brentford to victory.
+On 3 October 2023, Balcombe signed a new four-year contract, with a one-year option.
+He was an unused substitute on five occasions during the 2023–24 season.

+2024–25 season and loans to St Mirren and Motherwell

+On 24 May 2024, Balcombe joined Scottish Premiership club St Mirren on loan for the duration of the 2024–25 season.
+After making 26 appearances and playing European football for the first time in his career, Balcombe was recalled on 5 January 2025.
+On 23 January, he joined Scottish Premiership club Motherwell on loan until the end of the season and made 12 appearances.

 International career

 Balcombe was capped by England at U18, U19 and U20 level.
 He was a part of the England squads at the 2018 UEFA European U19 Championship and the 2017 and 2019 editions of the Toulon Tournament.
 He was uncapped at U21 level, but was an unused substitute in a number of matches and was called into the 2018 Toulon Tournament group as a standby and training support.
 While on U21 duty in October 2019, Balcombe trained with the full England squad.

 Personal life

 Balcombe is of Saint Vincent and the Grenadines descent through his parents.
 He attended Castle Lower School in Bedford and won the Outstanding Achiever Award at the 2017 Bedford Sports Awards.
+Balcombe is a Brentford supporter.